Online HIV Prevention Information How Black Female College Students Are Seeking and Perceiving

 interactive features, practical advice using non-technical vocabulary, content authored and

-individual behaviors rather than the demographic group.
+disseminated by familiar and trustworthy individuals and institutions, and risk related to individual behaviors rather than the demographic group.
 Implications of the findings and suggestions

 for future research on the design of health information systems are provided.